 The first step in treatment is removal of the primary melanoma tumor, and the standard method of doing this is by surgical excision (cutting it out).
 Surgery has made great advances in the past decade, and much less tissue is removed than was customary in the past.
 Patients do just as well after the lesser surgery, which is easier to tolerate and produces a smaller scar.

 Surgical excision is also called resection, and the borders of the entire area excised are known as the margins.

-In most cases, the surgery for thin melanomas can be done in the doctor’s office or as an outpatient procedure under local anesthesia.
+In most cases, the surgery for early, thin melanomas can be done in the doctor’s office or as an outpatient procedure under local anesthesia.
 Stitches (sutures) remain in place for one to two weeks, and most patients are advised to avoid heavy exercise during this time.
 Scars are usually small and improve over time.

 Discolorations and areas that are depressed or raised following the surgery can be concealed with cosmetics specially formulated to provide camouflage.
 If the melanoma is larger and requires more extensive surgery, a better cosmetic appearance can be obtained with flaps made from skin near the tumor, or with grafts of skin taken from another part of the body.
 For grafting, the skin is removed from areas that are normally or easily covered with clothing.

 If the tumor is .8 mm or thicker, and/or is ulcerated, it is considered at increased risk of spreading (metastasizing) to the nearest lymph nodes, and a technique called sentinel node biopsy (SLNB) is generally performed to see if this has occurred.
 In these cases, there is now a trend towards performing sentinel node biopsy and tumor removal surgery at the same time.
 When the procedures are combined in this way, the patient is spared an extra visit.
 If the tumor is under .8 mm thick and nonulcerated, generally no SLNB needs to be done because the odds of the tumor spreading to the lymph nodes is low.